dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ### The version number of threejs is important

-When I made the code examples for this post I was using threejs revision 127.
+When I made the code examples for this post I was using threejs revision 127, and the last time I ca around to doing some editing here I was using r135.
 I do not think that much has changed with direction light for a real long time, however I can not say the same for a whole lot of other features of threejs.
 At some point in the future it is possible that the code examples here might break, so it is a good idea to always take into account what the version number is that you are using as well as the version number that was used by the author of a code example on the open web.

 ## 1 - Directional Light threejs example